 Sleep improvement makes cardio training and strength training more effective

-Strength training and cardio programs become more effective when trainers not only tell their clients how to train, but they also learn how to sleep better.
+Strength training and cardio programs become more effective when trainers not only tell their clients how to train, but they also teach them how to sleep better.
 This information makes athletes slimmer, fitter and perhaps also more muscular and stronger.
 This is evident from an experimental study that American exercise scientist Brett Dolezal, affiliated with the David Geffen School of Medicine, published in Sports Medicine International Open.

 The researchers got 34 healthy men and women aged 22-44 to train for 12 weeks in a gym.
 The test subjects trained 3 times a week.
 Each workout consisted of a cardio part and a strength training part.

 For 19 test subjects it remained the same, but 14 test subjects viewed an interactive presentation for 10 minutes per week in which they were given information about the importance of sleep and ways to improve their sleep.